≡ Menu

 Are there any health concerns with the Havanese Breed?

-Yes, the Havanese breed being so small is susceptible to many health issues.
+Yes, being so small, the Havanese breed is susceptible to many health issues.
 Regardless, he has a high life expectancy of 14 to 15 years, which is very high for a dog.

 If you bring a Havanese home, you should watch out for the following health problems…

-We here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.
+This is why we here at IndulgeYourPet also recommend that any new pet owner take a moment and see what it might cost for you to purchase a pet insurance policy for your new animal.

-Now will a pet insurance policy be right for everyone?
+No,w will a pet insurance policy besuitablet for everyone?

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?